-Over many years, a kentia palm tree can reach several feet in height, making it a striking, tropical floor plant.
+Over many years, a kentia palm tree can reach 8 ft (2.4 m) in height indoors, making it an eye-catching floor plant.
 Give it some elbow room, too.
-Those elegant, arching fans can grow as much as 1 ft (30 cm) wide and at least 2 ft (60 cm) long.
+Those elegant, arching fan-shaped fronds can grow as much as 1 ft (30 cm) wide and at least 2 ft (60 cm) long.

 The palm family is large, but only a few kinds of palm trees are tolerant of average home conditions.
 This dramatic palm is one.